RosalindHook/finalCapstone/README.md

 * There are three key files that you need to add to the same folder, as follows:

 1. 'T32 - capstone - inventory.py' - this is the bulk of the programme and contains all the functions that are called by the user from the main menu)

 2. 'shoe_class.py' - this file creates the class 'Shoe' with methods inside the class (get_cost to return the cost of shoes, get_quantity to return the quantity of shoes in stock, and rendering the class as a string).

 3. Because the python code reads from a text file you will also need to add the text file 'inventory.txt' to the same folder as this contains data that is required by the programme (as well as being the file that you have the option to change/amend).

-* Because of the use of tabulate in the 'view all' selection, you will also need to ensure you have tabulate imported.
+* Because of the use of tabulate in the 'view all' selection, you will also need to ensure you have imported the tabulate module (does not come as standard with Python).

 * When you run the Python file entitled 'T32 - capstone - inventory.py' this will give you a menu inviting you to input your preferred options, and further options which allow you to perform the actions set out in the _usage_ section.
 You don't need to do anything with the other two files except save them to the same folder.